DyBBT: Dynamic Balance via Bandit-inspired Targeting for Dialog Policy with Cognitive Dual-Systems

 \textbf{The MS Dialog dataset} comprises three distinct domains: Movie-Ticket Booking, Restaurant Reservation, and Taxi Ordering.
 It contains 7,215 dialogs with 89,465 turns, averaging 12.4 turns per dialog.
 The dataset is partitioned into training, validation, and test sets with 5,772, 722, and 721 dialogs, respectively.

-\textbf{The MultiWOZ 2.1 dataset} is a large scale multi domain corpus spanning seven domains: Attraction, Hotel, Restaurant, Taxi, Train, Hospital, and Police.
+\textbf{The MultiWOZ 2.1 dataset} is a large scale multi-domain corpus spanning seven domains: Attraction, Hotel, Restaurant, Taxi, Train, Hospital, and Police.
 It includes 10,420 dialogs and 145,360 turns, with an average of 13.9 turns per dialog.
 The dataset is split into 8,420 dialogs for training, 1,000 for validation, and 1,000 for testing.

 Both datasets provide annotated belief states, system dialog acts, and user goals, making them suitable for training and evaluating end-to-end dialog policies.
-The diversity in domain complexity, dialog length, and task structure across these datasets allows us to thoroughly assess the generalization capability of DyBBT in both single and multi domain settings.
+The diversity in domain complexity, dialog length, and task structure across these datasets allows us to thoroughly assess the generalization capability of DyBBT in both single and multi-domain settings.

-To ensure reproducibility and enable fair comparison, we implement and evaluate our proposed DyBBT framework using ConvLab-3 \cite{convlab-3-2023}, a flexible and unified toolkit for TODS.
+To ensure reproducibility and enable fair comparison, we implement and evaluate our proposed DyBBT framework using ConvLab-3~\citep{convlab-3-2023}, a flexible and unified toolkit for TODS.
 ConvLab-3 provides standardized data formats, integrated user simulators, and reinforcement learning utilities, facilitating consistent development and evaluation of dialog policies across multiple domains.
-All experiments are conducted using ConvLab-3’s builtin simulators and evaluation metrics, ensuring comparability across models and domains.
+All experiments are conducted using ConvLab-3's builtin simulators and evaluation metrics, ensuring comparability across models and domains.